 If you want to save money in the coming months, you should definitely start working on a few of these home energy saving tips for winter.
 While fall in the south is generally fairly mild, we get plenty of cold nights once winter actually sets in.
 And a chilly winter means skyrocketing energy costs.
-Since just about everyone is concerned with saving money on utilities, I figured I would share a few energy saving tips to help you stay in budget as the cold weather moves in.
+Since just about everyone is concerned with saving money on utilities, I figured I would share a few winter energy tips to help you stay on budget as the cold weather moves in.

 Winter Energy Saving Tips for your Home

 Some of these winter energy tips are free but others will require a small investment.
 Remember, money spent on reducing utility costs will come back to you year after year.
 Investing in energy efficiency will save you money in the long term.